Materials & Recycling

 Mixed Paper

-Paper that is clean and dry, with no food or liquid contact, is accepted for recycling.
-This includes newspaper, magazines, paper bags, copy paper, office documents, folders, envelopes, food boxes (e.g., cereal, cracker, and snack boxes) and soft-covered books.
-Paper clips and staples are OK, but no spiral notebook binders or file folders with metal hangers.
+Paper that is clean and dry, with minimal food or liquid contact, is accepted for recycling.
+This includes newspaper, magazines, paper bags, copy paper, office documents, folders, envelopes, food boxes (e.g., cereal, cracker, and snack boxes) paper towels and toilet roll tubes, and soft-covered books.
+Paper clips and staples are OK, but no three-ring binders, spiral notebook binders, or file folders with metal hangers.
 Envelopes with plastic windows are OK, but no plastic or padded shipping envelopes.
-No hard-covered books, unless the cover is ripped off and thrown away, and no three-ring binders.
+Hard-cover books require special handling to be recycled.
+If you have hard-cover books, please submit a work request for a separate pickup.

 Please note that paper plates, paper cups, napkins, paper towels or tissues are not recyclable.